nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     2. Test case: `editcustomer 1 p/91234567 e/johndoe@example.com` <br>
        Expected: The customer is successfully edited.
 Details of the edited customer shown in the status message.

-2. Editing a customer in a filtered list using command aliases.
+2. Editing a customer in a filtered list using the command alias.

     1. Prerequisites: Customers filtered using `findcustomer` command with at least 1 customer listed.
        Example: `findcustomer john`